1truong9song9hiep8/journey-to-the-west/chapter-13.md

 rich land of China, where he will assume his next incarnation in a noble family."
 Husband and wife laughed uproariously.
 Boqin said, "Your daughter-in-law and I both had this dream, and we were just coming to tell you.
-Little did we expect that mother‟s call also had to do with this dream."
+Little did we expect that mother"s call also had to do with this dream."
-They therefore called on every member of the family to express their gratitude and prepare the monk‟s horse for travel.
+They therefore called on every member of the family to express their gratitude and prepare the monk"s horse for travel.
 They came bowing before the priest and said, "We thank the elder for providing life and deliverance for our deceased father, for which we can never repay you sufficiently."
 "What has this poor monk accomplished," said Tripitaka, "that merits such